ManishSnowflakes/house-price-prediction/README.md

 3. Open the Jupyter notebook in `notebooks/`.

 ## Results : is in progress but expecting the following 👇🏻
-The model achieved an RMSE of X and an R^2 score of Y.
+our model achieved an RMSE of X and an R^2 score of Y.